Team Rector’s Report to PCC

 Mission 3 – Occasional Offices

-This continues to be a very busy aspect in the life of the Team in regard of baptisms, weddings and funerals.
-There were 13 weddings, 2 wedding blessings, 101 funerals, 23 Burial of Ashes and 33 baptisms during the year.
-This represents an enormous amount of contact with the local community.
+This continues to be a very busy aspect in the life of the Team in regard of baptisms, weddings and funerals representing an enormous amount of contact with the local community.

 Mission 4 – Chaplaincy and Schools work

 Members of the clergy Team continue to be very actively involved in local organisations.
 Chaplaincy ministry continues to be exercised at Bridport Hospital, the Royal British Legion, the Royal Naval Association and Royal Air Force Association.
-Special services were held to mark Battle of Britain Day and Trafalgar Day.
-Revd Ayling and Moore undertake regular visits to Sydney Gale House and St. James’ Nursing Home.
-Members of a Signals regiment attended St. Mary’s school and all had a wonderful time.
+Revd Ayling and Moore undertake regular visits to local Care/Nursing Homes.

 Mission 5 – Ecumenical links

 During the year, the Team met its responsibilities in regard of Fairer Share and Team expenses fully.
 This is a considerable continuing monetary commitment to the mission of the Church and thanks are due to all who have given so generously.
-Individual churches continue to have considerable financial challenges, however.
-Revd Stone is working with Treasurers in seeking solutions to this issue.
+Each of our six church buildings stay maintained to a high standard.